Welcome to our website,

 On theses betting terminals punters are allowed to place bets before and during the spin of the wheel.

-What normally happens on these terminals is roughly in the last 5 seconds of every spin of the wheel the ‘no more bets’ (NMB) announcement will come on to alert punters and stops them from placing furthermore bets.
-This is achieved by a sensor placed inside the track of the roulette wheel which has the ability to the read the speed of the ball during the spin.
-Once a certain speed of the ball is detected by the sensor during the spin that fits within a certain speed window (lets say the ball speed of between 1 revolution of the wheel per 0.5 - 0.75 secs) the casino had programmed the sensor to detect for the type of ball they're using, it will trigger the no more bets announcement in the betting terminals to come on approx 3-4 ball revolutions (about 5 secs) before the end of every spin, thus preventing punters from placing any bets too close to the end the spin.
-However, when a casino staff makes the mistake of replacing the ball (In the wheel connected to betting the terminals) from lighter to a heavier ball without readjusting the NMB announcement on the terminals to adapt to the new heavier ball.
-On those rare occasions, punters have found themselves being able to place bets on their terminals up to the moment the ball falls from the track (see picture below).
-Needless to say punters made the most out of the casino staff’s error on those rare occasions and cashed in before the casino rectified the mistake made.
+What normally happens on these terminals is roughly in the last 5 seconds of every spin of the wheel the ‘no more bets’ (NMB) announcement will come on to alert punters and will stop them from placing furthermore bets.
+This is achieved by a sensor situated inside the track of the roulette wheel which has the ability to the read the speed of the ball during the spin.
+The sensor is programmed (by a casino staff member) to detect a certain speed of the ball (during the spin) for the type of ball they’re using so it will conveniently will trigger the no more bets announcement in the betting terminals to come on approximately 3-4 ball revolutions (about 5 secs) before the end of every spin, thus preventing punters from placing any more bets too close to the end the spin.

 The reason why this can happen is because,

-''The heavier ball carries more weight, which means it will fall off the track
+''The heavier ball carries more weight, which means it will fall off the track sooner compared to the lighter ball''.

-The graph (below) shows the spin duration times of two different types of ball (one heavy one light ball) thrown at the same strength.
+The graph below shows the spin duration times of two different types of ball (one heavy one light ball) thrown at the same strength.

-and ball combination in any casino.
-And more importantly you will learn to recognise the right type of conditions (ball spin) to play to achieve the most consistent wins.
+By simply applying the simple prediction process in our system, you will be able to predict ‘in advance’, with accuracy ‘where on the wheel/rotor the ball will exit the track’ on every spin of the wheel on any whee and ball combination in any casino.
+And more importantly you will learn to recognize the right type of conditions (ball spin) to play to achieve the most consistent wins.

 Can we win every spin?